davew-msft/blockchain-hackathon/labs/SmartContractIdeation/02-SmartContractsDefinedUseCase.md

 * Compile your contracts
 * Deploy your contracts locally
 * Deploy your contracts to ABS
-* You can now interact with your Smart Contract from vscode (unless you are using the container...sorry), Logic Apps, Power Apps, or the truffle CLI.
+* You can now interact with your Smart Contract from vscode, Logic Apps, Power Apps, or the truffle CLI.